AmiyaI/WeatherApp/README.md

 - **Unit Testing**: Ensures functionality and reliability of Lambda functions.

 ## How It Works
-Weather data uploaded to S3 triggers the `s3dataingest` Lambda function for processing.
-The processed data is then stored in the RDS database for analysis.
-The Jenkins pipeline automates testing, building Docker images, and deploying infrastructure using Terraform.
-Secure access to the RDS database and other AWS resources is provided through the Bastion Host, with a VPC endpoint enabling private connections to S3 from within the VPC.
-DynamoDB ensures consistent Terraform state management across deployments.
+- Weather data uploaded to S3 triggers the `s3dataingest` Lambda function for processing.
+- The processed data is then stored in the RDS database for analysis.
+- The Jenkins pipeline automates testing, building Docker images, and deploying infrastructure using Terraform.
+- Secure access to the RDS database and other AWS resources is provided through the Bastion Host.
+- A VPC endpoint enables private connections to S3 from within the VPC.
+- DynamoDB ensures consistent Terraform state management across deployments.

 ## Security & Best Practices
-Security groups, IAM roles, Bastion Host, and VPC endpoint ensure secure access.
-Terraform backend with S3 and DynamoDB provides consistent state management.
-IAM roles and policies strictly control access to AWS services.
-Security groups and subnets provide network isolation.
-Sensitive data is managed using environment variables in Jenkins and a tfvars file in Terraform.
-The entire infrastructure is defined as code using Terraform for easy, consistent, and repeatable deployments.
-Regular commits to GitHub with documented changes for version control.
-Monitoring and alerts set up to promptly address any issues.
+- Security groups, IAM roles, Bastion Host, and VPC endpoint ensure secure access.
+- Terraform backend with S3 and DynamoDB provides consistent state management.
+- IAM roles and policies strictly control access to AWS services.
+- Security groups and subnets provide network isolation.
+- Sensitive data is managed using environment variables in Jenkins and a tfvars file in Terraform.
+- The entire infrastructure is defined as code using Terraform for easy, consistent, and repeatable deployments.
+- Regular commits to GitHub with documented changes for version control.
+- Monitoring and alerts set up to promptly address any issues.

 ## Images
 Below are images demonstrating various stages of the WeatherApp pipeline and database: